ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 Interface and make it easier to setup or use Kubernetes.

 - `kubectl`
-    - Main method for Kubernetes
+    - Main method for Kubernetes interaction

 - `kubeadm`
     - Quickly and easily install and setup Kubernetes cluster

-- `minicube`
+- `minikube`
     - Allows to automatically set up local single-node Kubernetes cluster
     - Great for quick development purposes
     - Can add nodes